 - Arrangement fees

 Although these fees are very common, many lenders will offer these for FREE as an incentive to gain you as a new customer.
-Your mortgage adviser will be able to search for lenders offering free incentives to keep the cost of remortgaging as low as possible.
+Your mortgage adviser will be able to search to see who is offering free incentives to keep the cost of remortgaging as low as possible.

 Yes, there is!
 It means you are free to either negotiate a new deal with your existing lender or that you can to move to a new lender that will offer a lower rate, without a fine from your existing lender for moving away from them.